Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 * `<application-name>-client`: used for authentication of native and Web clients, such as CLI tool or Swagger
 * `<application-name>-aks`: used for providing identity for AKS cluster

 Use the following command to run `Microsoft.Azure.IIoT.Deployment` application for App Registration creation and setup only.
 Follow the commands and provide additional details where needed.

 > Note: `ApplicationUrl` has the following format `<application-name>.<region>.cloudapp.azure.com`, as we are
-> using a DNS entry for a Public IP Address resource.
-So please make sure to use correct format for the region
+> using a DNS entry for a Public IP Address resource to provide a URL for the Ingress.
+So please make sure to
-> that you deploy to.
+> use correct format for the region that you want to deploy to.

 ```bash
 .\Microsoft.Azure.IIoT.Deployment.exe RunMode=ApplicationRegistration Auth:AzureEnvironment=AzureGlobalCloud ApplicationName=<application-name> ApplicationUrl=<application-name>.northeurope.cloudapp.azure.com